Escobita/selenium/selenium-core/selenium-website/src/main/rst/03_selenium_ide.rst

 ---------------

-User extensions are javascript files that allow one to create their own customized and features to add additional functionality.
+User extensions are javascript files that allow one to create their own customizations and features to add additional functionality.
 Often this is in the form of customized commands although this extensibility is not limited to additional commands.
 User extensions are loaded by setting the path to user extension files through the Options menu.